shakty/nG-BotClassifier/README.md

 ## Descriptive Analysis

+The first descriptive analysis shows that values for bots and non-bots in core variables are clearly different.
+For comparison, the age is also being shown here, at which this difference cannot be seen. quirk_count and feedback_count are variables that were derived from the quirk and feedback variables and count the sum of words in one answer.

 ![Rplot03](https://user-images.githubusercontent.com/44944150/96366284-050cb080-1147-11eb-9ab5-42943e64a6a6.png)

 ## Feature selection

 Descriptive analysis showed strong differences in variables related to meta information of the user.
 Besides choosing these variables as features other variables were choosen (for now) out of theoretical intutiotn as well.
 The variable "feedback" was used to create further features.
-Using the Bag-of-words approach, the 300 most common words in these feedback answers were created as unique numeric.
-A word count variable which counts the amount of words written in the feedback variable was created as well since descriptive analysis showed that bots only write half as much words as non-bots.
+Using the Bag-of-words approach, the 300 most common words in these feedback answers were created as unique numeric variables.
+Further methods of feature extraction in relation to the string variables are currently investigated.

 ## Class Imbalance